thiagosanches/my-recipes/README.md

 # my-recipes
+This repository includes:

-Recipes to a "hybrid" system: Windows 10 and Linux side by side (Windows Subsystem for Linux).
+* Recipes to a "hybrid" system: Windows 10 and Linux side by side (Windows Subsystem for Linux).
+* Helpers scripts that I've built.

 # First steps